 Your ring will become one of the most sentimental items you ever buy, but choosing used engagement rings adds even more nostalgic value to your piece because many rings come with stories attached.

 Used engagement rings are eco-conscious.
 The mining process for real diamonds creates environmental destruction, and there’s no rational reason another diamond ever needs to be taken out of the earth.
-There are enough pre-owned stones to keep today’s romantics happy in a way that doesn't cause ecological chaos.
+There are enough pre-owned stones to keep today’s romantics happy in a way that doesn’t cause ecological chaos.
 You needn’t choose a synthetic ring to keep your purchase principled.
-Contact us to begin your search for the perfect ring for your loved one.
+Contact us online to begin your search for the perfect ring for your loved one.
+Or, visit us in person at 2490 Yonge Street, conveniently located near the intersection of Yonge and Eglinton in Midtown Toronto.